2014 House STEM Competition

 Can I Participate?

 The Competition is open only to high school students who reside in Oregon's 4th congressional district or who are eligible to attend public high school in the district.
-Individuals submitting on behalf of teams must meet the eligibility requirements for individual contestants.
-The official House rules, and more information about team submisisons, can be downloaded here.
+Individuals submitting on behalf of teams must meet the eligibility requirements for individual Contestants.
+The official House eligibility rules can be downloaded here.

 All contestants will have the opportunity to meet with Congressman DeFazio!